Albert Geyser: Family background and early life

 Albert Geyser attended primary school in Ermelo, and matriculated from the Hoërskool (High School) Ermelo in 1935.
 With his brother, Hendrik, he was admitted to the University of Pretoria, with both intending to become ministers in the NHK.
 Albert earned his BA degree in Greek and Latin cum laude in 1938, followed by a BD in 1940.
 As denominational regulations required a minimum age of 23 years for appointment as a minister, Geyser worked in Cape Town until he became eligible in 1941.
 He was then invited to serve the congregations at Heilbron and at Parys in the Free State, where he was ordained and ministered from 1941 to 1943.

-In the early 1940s Geyser married Cecilia Margaretha van der Westhuysen in Rustenburg and the couple had three sons and two daughters.
+In the early 1940s Geyser married Cecilia Margaretha van der Westhuysen in Rustenburg.
+The couple had five children: three sons, Petrus Geyser, David Schalk Geyser and Albertus Stephanus Geyser, and two daughters, Aletta Catharina Maria Benckendorff (née Geyser) and Maria Johanna Albertina Hobbs (née Geyser).

-Geyser continued his studies at Pretoria and earned an MA in Greek and Latin in 1943.
+Geyser continued his studies at Pretoria, ultimately obtaining three master’s degrees, in Greek, Latin and French.
+His master’s studies in Greek and Latin were completed in 1943.
 He served as minister of the NHK's Pretoria North-West congregation from 1944–1945.
-He completed additional courses in Aramaic and Syriac in 1945, adding these to his sound knowledge of Afrikaans, Hebrew, Greek, Latin, French, German, Dutch and English; meaning that he could "read 10 languages."
+He completed additional courses in Aramaic and Syriac in 1945.
+In addition to his native Afrikaans, his linguistic training encompassed Hebrew, Greek, Latin, French, German, Dutch and English, and he was described as being able to “read 10 languages.”
+His command of biblical and classical languages supported his close engagement with biblical source texts throughout his academic and theological work.

 He earned a Doctor Divinitatis degree with distinction in 1946 on the topic of the genealogy of Jesus, also at the University of Pretoria.
 Geyser's was the first doctorate to be awarded by the Theology Faculty.